 - Certificate of incumbency – apostilled (who are the shareholders, certified copy)

-- Certificate of good standing – apostilled (are the government fees paid, certified copy)
+- Certificate of good standing – apostilled (proof of the government fees paid, certified copy)

 Be careful as many providers try to sneak this in for an additional fee.
 You’ll be unable to open a bank account without these documents, which show the true beneficial owners of the company.
 There will always have to be some record of who is the rightful owner of the bank account.